Frontend and Templates

 style.css defines:

-the homepage FRIDG3.ORG ASCII hero uses the shared --hero-ascii- color variables so each theme can tune the gradient without editing homepage markup. the server-time and resource ASCII use --time- and --resource-* variables, which default to the hero palette unless a theme overrides them. resource cards are intentionally unboxed so the ASCII itself carries the theme.
+the homepage FRIDG3.ORG ASCII hero uses the shared --hero-ascii- color variables so each theme can tune the gradient without editing homepage markup. the server-time and resource ASCII use --time- and --resource-* variables, which default to the hero palette unless a theme overrides them. the server-time ASCII drops seconds when the homepage is too narrow and rechecks on resize/SPAs so it does not need a refresh. resource cards are intentionally unboxed so the ASCII itself carries the theme.

 fonts and icons come from: